CSUChico-CINS465/CINS465-Course-Materials/Syllabus.md

 + Programming Projects - 40% of course grade

 + Final Project - 50% of course grade

 + Lecture Attendance can improve/lower your grade (see above)

 + IRC participation - this will potentially replace 1/2 of the exam credit

+### Project Grading Caveat

+If you fail to do your final project presentation, you can not earn more than a C in the class regardless of the score on everything else.

 ### Grading Meetings